-Now, I’m definitely not here to bad mouth Duolingo, or any other German language learning app for that matter.
+Now, I’m definitely not here to bad mouth Duolingo, or indeed any other German language learning apps.

 We’ll look at a few different angles here, so if you want to navigate between them, just use the links below.

-Using a German Language Learning App is a Great Way to get Started
+Using German Language Learning Apps is a Great Way to get Started

 Learning German via an app is a fantastic, cheap and accessible way to get started on your journey.
 You don’t need access to native speakers to learn German via an app.

 Because apps are interactive and have been designed and programmed cleverly to give us a pleasant user experience, it requires much less discipline to learn a language this way than using ye olde method of studying with a book, or cassettes, or CDs to try to teach yourself.

 Plus, they’re on your smartphone, which these days most people are rarely separated from throughout their day.